 - Unsweetened almond milk or unsweetened coconut milk.

-You can play with flavor and add many ingredients into your porridge, like:
+You can play with flavor and add many ingredients to your porridge, like:

 - Vanilla extract – optional, but it adds a lovely flavor to the recipe.

 - Ground cinnamon – optional, but cinnamon is a great spice to add to a sugar-free diet as it helps stabilize blood sugar levels.

 - MCT oil powder – mine as a hint of vanilla flavor.
 It adds fat to my bowl and a delicious vanilla flavor.

 - Protein powder – don’t add more than 1 teaspoon, or the recipe will be very dry, or you will have to increase the liquid in the recipe.